bthate/genocide/docs/manual.rst

     <writings>` with the International Criminal
-    Court, asking for arrest of the king of the netherlands, for the genocide he is committing with his new treatement laws.
+    Court, asking for arrest of the king of the netherlands, for the genocide he is committing with his new treatment laws.

     Current status is a :ref:`"no basis to proceed"
     <writings>` judgement of the prosecutor which